Ministry of the Attorney General

 The various rules of court may contain specific additional requirements for taking affidavits that will be used in proceedings to which those rules apply.
 These rules are available online through the Ontario Courts website.

 For your information, certain commonly used rules are highlighted below.
-However, it is your responsibility to determine what your obligations are in any specific instance.
+However, it is your responsibility to determine what your obligations are in any specific instance, including obligations to provide accessible services.
 If you are uncertain about how the rules may apply in your case, you should consult a lawyer.

 Rules of Civil Procedure, R. 4.06(3)